masxxiii/RabbitMQ_Demo/README.md

 ## Getting started:

-To get started first go to the **server directory** and then **consumer directory** and run the following command in each to install the required modules from npm:
+To get started run the following command in the **server directory** and in **consumer directory** each to install the required modules from npm:

 ```shell
 npm install